gupta653/delta-student/README.md

 # delta-student
-This is Demo For Git - Github
+This is Demo For Git - Github. this is for coding class.